open-component-model/ocm-website/content/docs/cli-reference/help/add_componentversions_ocm-labels.md

 - *<code>value</code>* *any*

-  The value of the label accoding to the specified format version of the label in the context of its name.
+  The value of the label according to the specified format version of the label in the context of its name.

 - *<code>signing</code>* *bool* (optional)